jundalisay/superb/content/en/research/modern/adb/chapter-4.md

-+++
+---
+title: "Borrowing And Other Miscellaneous Powers"
+heading: Articles 21
-title=  "Borrowing And Other Miscellaneous Powers" description=  "The Bank's authorized capital stock shall be $l,000,000,000 from 31 January 1966" date=  2022-01-27 author=  "Asian Development Bank" image=  "/covers/adb.jpg" linkb=  "/research/modern/adb/chapter-3" linkbtext=  "Chapter 3" linkf=  "/research/modern/adb/chapter-5" linkftext=  "Chapter 5"
+description: "The Bank's authorized capital stock shall be $l,000,000,000 from 31 January 1966"
-+++
+image: "/covers/adb.jpg"
+weight: 10
+author: "Asian Development Bank"
+icon: "/icons/adb.png"
+---

-## Article 21=  GENERAL POWERS
+## Article 21: GENERAL POWERS

-The Bank shall have the power to=
+The Bank shall have the power to:

 1. Borrow funds in member countries or elsewhere, and in this connection to furnish such collateral or other security therefore as the Bank shall determine, provided always that=